AI Insights score and explanation

 When you first start using SEON, your account will likely not contain enough custom data for the AI Insights model to work efficiently.
 However, thanks to our base model, you can benefit from its speed and accuracy from day one.

-Providing training data for the custom AI Insights model
+How to provide training data to the custom AI Insights model

-- Submitting more data via the Fraud API and use rules to make approver and declines decisions (by rules and / or manually)
+- Submit data via the Fraud API and use rules to create approve and declines decisions (by rules and / or manually)

-- Labeling transactions using the Label API for verification
+- Label transactions using the Label API for train the model based on real-world outcomes

-- Enabling learning only from labeled transactions in machine learning settings will further fine-tune the AI Insights Score for a use case the labels are provided for.
+- Enable learning only from labeled transactions in the AI and machine learning settings will further fine-tune the AI Insights Score based on the use case the labels.

-- To automate fraud prevention using the AI Insights model enable the Approve transactions below a certain AI Insights score and Decline transactions above a certain AI Insights score toggles.
+- To automate fraud prevention using the AI Insights model, enable the Approve transactions below a certain AI Insights score and Decline transactions above a certain AI Insights score toggles.
 A slider will appear for you to set the thresholds according to your risk appetite.
-Feel free to adjust these values at any time, based on your results with AI Insights.
+Feel free to adjust these values at any time, based on your results with AI IInsights.

 Traditionally, AI and machine learning models are difficult to interpret for humans and are often unexplainable.
-SEON’s AI Insights Score Explainer provides an additional layer of depth behind it to provide visibility into the key factors that influenced each score.
+SEON’s AI Insights score explanation provides an additional layer of depth behind it to provide visibility into the key factors that influenced each score.

 This tool gives users visibility into the factors behind the score, making the model more explainable and building trust in automated decisions.